-Please note that unreasonable, abusive or offensive communication is unacceptable, and the academy reserves the right to address any such problems as they feel are appropriate.
+Please note that unreasonable, abusive or offensive communication is unacceptable, and Redhill Primary Academy and Thomas Telford Primary Free School reserve the right to address any such problems as they feel are appropriate.
 This can include restricting correspondence to a specified email address, using a single person as a point of contact or using hard copy post and/or by placing restrictions on phone calls.
 Parents and carers have an implied licence to enter a school site, in cases where behaviour is inappropriate, threatening or argumentative, this licence can be revoked.
 Our aim is to ensure that all communications and discussions about pupils and their families are positive and move matters forward in a mutually respectful manner.

-Children will do the following:
+Children will:

-- Always behave well, including on social media. - Keep the academy rules and embody the academy's values. - Accept responsibility for the choices they make. - Listen carefully and be attentive in lessons. - Try their hardest. - Complete homework on time and take home their reading book and any letters for parents / carers. - Look after each other and respect other children's culture, race, feelings, beliefs, and values. - Be polite and kind to all members of the school community. - Tell a member of staff if they are worried or unhappy. - Be aware of internet safety.
+- always behave well, including on social media - keep the school rules and embody the school values. - accept responsibility for the choices they make - listen carefully and be attentive in lessons - try their hardest - complete homework on time and take home their reading book add in here? - look after each other and respect other children's culture, race, feelings, beliefs, and values - be polite and kind to all members of the school community - tell a member of staff if they are worried or unhappy - ensure they take home their reading book and any letters see above - be aware of internet safety

-Print child's name:
+Print child's name: Signed (Headteacher

-Signed (Headteacher)

-Signed (Parents / Carers)
+Signed (Parents/Carers)

 Signed (Child)

 Date: